You cannot UEFI-boot to the E2B menu system - you can only Legacy\MBR boot to the E2B menu system.

 Types of files on E2B drive

-E2B menu folders can also contain .bmp and .jpg (to load a wallpaper), .cfg (overwrites\replaces MyE2B.cfg), .uni.gz and .f24 (to load a different font),and .help (displays help text)
+E2B menu folders can also contain .bmp and .jpg (to load as the wallpaper), .cfg (overwrites\replaces MyE2B.cfg), .uni.gz and .f24 (to load a different font),and .help (displays your help text)

 .txt files (optional) should have the same filename as the payload file (they only contain a 'title' or 'iftitle' line), e.g. Ubuntu64.iso + Ubuntu64.txt

 .imgPTN files are partition image files.
 They will replace the E2B partition when selected.
-They are used for UEFI+MBR booting, but one must be selected first, before you can UEFI-boot.
+They can be used for both UEFI and MBR booting, but one must be selected and 'switched-in' first, before you can UEFI-boot.

-Files and folders are enumerated in alphabetical order - not case-sensitive
+Files and folders are enumerated in alphabetical order and are not case-sensitive

-The file name is listed in the menu (unless a .txt file is also added)
+The file name is listed in the menu (unless a .txt file with the same file name is also added)

 Do NOT change any of the E2B files (except \_ISO\MyE2B.cfg which is the menu configuration file and so can be changed)

 Menu entry order can be changed by using a sort order prefix - e.g. _100_Ubuntu64.iso, _130_Mint.iso, _150_blank_entry.mnu

 Add your own grub4dos menu entry by adding a .mnu file